Dynamic Origin-Destination Matrix Prediction with Line Graph Neural Networks and Kalman Filter: Case Study

-When we trained the FL-GCN, 4 prior intervals (1 hour) of link flows were used to predict the next interval O-D flows.
-Historical O-D and link flows were the same interval 7 days ago.
-Since there were $50$ links and the number of prior link intervals was 4, real-time and historical link flows were integrated into a $(50 \ast 8)$ matrix.
-We used 3 layers of Graph Convolutional Networks (GCNs) and 1 layer of line graph transformation.
-The adjacency matrix and incidence matrix were defined according to the topology in Fig. \ref{fig:turnpike_map}.
-For the historical O-D part, we used Fully Connected Networks (FCNs) and Convolutional Neural Networks (CNNs) to evaluate the spatial correlations.
+The platform for implementing our proposed algorithms is a server with 1 GPU (NVIDIA TITAN RTX, 24GB memory).
+When we trained the FL-GCN, 4 prior intervals, e.g., 1 hour data, were used to predict the next interval O-D flows.
+Historical O-D and link flows were from the same interval 7 days ago.
+Real-time and historical link flows were integrated into a $(50 \times 8)$ matrix.
+We constructed 3 layers of link Graph Convolutional Networks (GCNs) with respective filter size: $(8 \times 100), (100 \times 50)$, and $(50 \times 25)$, 1 layer of line graph transformation with filter size $(25 \times 25)$, and two layers of node GCNs with respective filter size: $(25 \times 50)$, and $(50 \times 25)$.
+The node adjacency matrix, link adjacency matrix, and incidence matrix were defined according to the topology shown in Figure \ref{fig:turnpike_map}.
+For the historical O-D demand part, we used Fully Connected Networks (FCNs) and Convolutional Neural Networks (CNNs) to evaluate the spatial correlations.
 The number of layers in FCN and the number of layers in CNN were both 3.
-The kernel size of CNN was $(3 \ast 3)$.
+The kernel size of CNN was $(3 \times 3)$.
+The size of $\mathbf{w_4}$ and the size of $\mathbf{w_5}$ in Equation \eqref{Equation: FL-GCN} were both $(25 \times 25)$.

-Kalman filter was considered as a benchmark to compare the performance of FL-GCN.
-In Kalman filter, we followed the assumptions in \cite{ashok2000alternative}.
+In Kalman filter, we followed the assumptions in Ashok and Ben-Akiva \cite{ashok2000alternative}.
 Firstly, the structure of transition matrix remained constant over the whole day.
-Secondly, a flow between O-D pair $r$ for a period was related only to $r^{th}$ O-D flow of prior intervals, so the transition matrix was diagonal.
-The assignment matrix was calculated directly from link counts and O-D flows.
+Secondly, a flow between O-D pair $r$ for a period was related only to $r^{th}$ O-D flow of prior intervals, then the transition matrix $\mathbf{f}$ was diagonal.
+The assignment matrix $\mathbf{a}$ was calculated directly from link counts and O-D flows.
 In addition, we used deviations from the same interval 7 days ago as state variables \cite{ashok1996estimation}.
-The details of Kalman filter implementation are shown in \ref{Appendix}.